Sinclert/OS-ProducerConsumer/README.md

 ### How was my implementation?
 My implementation was planified supposing there is a factory, having a warehouse containing different products (up to 16 different products) in stock.
 The number of elements in stock of a specific product is by default one, but can be updated.
 Additionally, there are 3 types of workers in the factory, being each of them represented by a type of thread:<br>
 <br>
-<b>A) Inserter:</b>  We can create as many inserters threads as we want.
-Their task is to initialize the database products that are going to be place in the belt by the transporter (buffer), updating the stock of those which have been indicated.
+<b>A) Inserter (one or more):</b> Their task is to initialize the database products that are going to be place in the belt by the transporter (buffer), updating the stock of those which have been indicated.
 Those stock updates must be protected inside a critical section.
 <br>
-<b>B) Transporter:</b> There will be only one of this threads.
-Its task is to move the products of the database (warehouse) to the belt, printing the information and decreasing one unit from the moved element stock.
+<b>B) Transporter (just one):</b> Its task is to move the products of the database (warehouse) to the belt, printing the information and decreasing one unit from the moved element stock.
 It is important to keep in mind that there could be moments when there are not free spaces in the transporter belt.
 <br>
-<b>C) Receiver:</b> We can create as many receivers as we want.
-Their task is to take out elements from the transporter belt, taking into account that there could be moments where there are no elements in the belt, and some wait will be required.<br>
+<b>C) Receiver (one or more):</b> Their task is to take out elements from the transporter belt, taking into account that there could be moments where there are no elements in the belt, and some wait will be required.<br>
 <br>
-In order to solve the synchronization problem, our approach was to use <a href="https://en.wikipedia.org/wiki/Mutual_exclusion">mutual exclusion</a> variables to control the access to the transporter belt (buffer), however, the belt is not a common array, but a circular array of 8 positions.
+In order to solve the synchronization problem, our approach was to use <a href="https://en.wikipedia.org/wiki/Mutual_exclusion">mutual exclusion</a> variables to control the access to the transporter belt (buffer), however, the belt is not a common array, but a <b>circular array of 8 positions.</b>

 ### What is in the repository?